ptsteadman/baxter-teleoperation/README.md

 ## Baxter Teleoperation using Kinect and the Oculus Rift

-This repository contains code for Human Robot Interaction Design Project Two, by Patrick Steadman, Tauhidur Rahman, and  Moumita Basuroychowdhury.

-##### To start teleoperation using the simulator:

-First, start the simulated baxter environment and enable the robot:
+This repository contains code for an interactive console that allows you to send commands to Baxter, including starting teleoperation.

+##### Setup:

+First, enter the Baxter environment.
+If you want to use the simulator:

         cd ~/ros_ws
         . baxter.sh sim
         roslaunch baxter_gazebo baxter_world.launch

+If you want to use the real robot:

+        cd ~/ros_ws
+        . baxter.sh

 Second, start the kinect client in a new terminal tab: